irods/irods-legacy/iRODS/modules/hdf5/README.txt

 	1. Download and install szip, zlib, and HDF5 libraries from http://www.hdfgroup.org/HDF5/release/obtain5.html

+		The implementation is compatible with HDF5 1.6.x.
-                if you are using HDF5 1.8.x version, you must use the 5-1.8.x-16API build.
+                If you are using HDF5 1.8.x version, you must use the 5-1.8.x-16API build.
 If you are building HDF5 1.8.x from the source, you must use the HDF5 1.6 compatibility flag in the configuration, such as